 Unfortunately, this leaves gaps in your insurance coverage.

-As mentioned, building under construction insurance is called Builder’s Risk Insurance.
-It is also known as course of construction insurance.
-This means that your ground-up construction project, renovation or remodeling project is covered for some of the gaps.
+Builder’s Risk Insurance is also known as course of construction insurance.
+This coverage is to protect your ground-up construction project, renovation, or remodeling project.

 But, this isn’t all you need.